Put Together

 • Expect Grand Palace to accept a scarf as shoulder cover

 August is Bangkok at peak monsoon.
-TMD climate data: afternoons at 33°C, mornings at 26°C, humidity 76%, and 16 rain days — the highest rainfall concentration of the year, with 227mm total.
+TMD figures, alongside NOAA NCEI's global climate normals for Don Mueang, put afternoons at 33°C / 91°F, mornings at 26°C / 79°F, humidity 76%, and 16 rain days, the highest rainfall concentration of the year at 227mm total.
 Temperatures ease slightly from April-May peak, but cloud cover and humidity make the atmosphere feel heavier.
 Severe thunderstorms cause Silom and Sukhumvit flooding after major storms; Queen's Birthday on August 12 brings some government closures and royal processions.
 The August Bangkok strategy intensifies June-July playbook: waterproof everything, plan indoor 2-6pm storm window, embrace mall culture (Siam Paragon, ICONSIAM, EmQuartier), wear temple-compliant loose fabrics.
 Covered shoulders and knees remain strictly enforced at Grand Palace, Wat Phra Kaew, Wat Pho, and Wat Arun — no exceptions, no scarves as cover-ups.
-Slip-on shoes essential.
+Olive rubber knee-high rain boots are the only shoe that lets you keep walking through 30-60cm street floods; slip-ons rotate dry on lighter rain days and remove easily at temple halls.
 Quick-dry fabrics mandatory.

 The highest rainfall concentration of the year — severe thunderstorms cause Silom and Sukhumvit flooding after major storms.